ComparisonMarch 21, 2026|12 min read

 Pricing models vary significantly between the three tools, and the right choice depends on how you scan.

 Geogrid uses a credit-based model: 1 credit equals 1 grid point queried.
-A 13x13 scan costs 169 credits at most, but usually less.
+A 21x21 scan costs 441 credits at most, but usually less.
 Cache hits (repeated scans of the same area within 72 hours) cost zero credits, and the adaptive algorithm skips points it determines are unnecessary.
-In practice, a scan that would cost 169 credits at full rate often costs 100–130.
-Plans start at $49/month for 5,000 credits (roughly 30–50 full 13x13 scans per month).
+In practice, a scan that would cost 441 credits at full rate often costs 200–300.
+Plans start at $49/month for 5,000 credits (roughly 30–10 full 21x21 scans per month).
 Unused credits do not roll over, but you can purchase top-up packs at any time.

-Local Falcon uses a subscription model with monthly scan limits.
-Plans start at $24.99/month for a basic allocation of scans.
+Local Falcon uses a credit-based model (1 credit per grid pin), with plans starting at $24.99/month (Starter).
 This is a lower entry price, which makes it attractive for solo practitioners or small operations.
-However, unused scans typically do not roll over, and costs scale as you add more scan volume.
+Unused credits typically do not roll over between billing cycles, and costs scale with scan volume.
+The credit model is similar to Geogrid's, but without the spatial cache (72h TTL) or adaptive scanning that reduces Geogrid's effective cost.

-BrightLocal bundles grid tracking into its broader local SEO suite at $39/month.
-This is compelling if you also need citation tracking, review management, and local audit tools.
+BrightLocal bundles grid tracking into its broader local SEO suite at $39/month (Track plan).
+This is compelling if you also need citation tracking, review management, and GBP audit tools.
 However, if grid rank tracking is your primary use case, you are paying for features you may never use.
-The 7x7 grid cap also means you are getting less resolution per scan compared to the other two options.

 For Agencies: What Matters Most